mitchdz/IntroToBash/docs/05-ARRAYS.md

 ```

-You may also make an associative array (AKA map or dictionary) with the `-A` flag
+An associative array (AKA map or dictionary) can also be made with the `-A` flag

 ```bash
 $ declare -A vars